 Lorti’s fourth novel, The Business End, is a sequel to the first Jim Factor novel, The Missing Factor, and takes the reader into the shadowy world of arms dealing and the Russian mafia organizations vying for power and dominance.

 Lorti’s fifth novel, Knights of Honor, is a sequel to the well-received historical fiction novel, The Avignon Legacy, set in the 14th century, the medieval ages.
 It takes the two knights, Sir Jean and Sir Maurice, through dealings with the French crown through dangers and intrigues involving France, England and Italy.
-Currently Lorti is busy on his sixth novel, Knight of Action, continuing the series of Jean Termonde novels.
+Lorti has completed his sixth novel, Knights in Action, the third in the Jean Termonde series.